Spring and Summer 2020 workshops will run during the following dates - check back in December for detailed listings:

 Registration and Payment

 The cost for each workshop is $275 per person and includes all materials and supplies for projects.
-Coffee, snacks, and lunch are included.
+Coffee and snacks are provided.
+We take a short break for lunch, and recommend you bring your own.
+Lunches are also available nearby at several campus cafes.
 Participants should bring their own laptops and will have access to WiFi.
 Computer mice are recommended for some of the software packages.

 Attendance for each workshop is limited to 20 participants.
 Registration is processed on a first-come, first-served basis, and is guaranteed once final payment is received.
 Payment can be made online by credit card when registering for the workshops.
 Alternatively, payment can be made by purchase order, check, or money order made out to the Massachusetts Institute of Technology.
 Credit card payments are received immediately while checks and purchase orders can take up to ten days.
 Instructions for paying by purchase order, check, or money order are indicated in the online registration.

 Our mailing address is: